huaweicloud/terraform-provider-huaweicloud/docs/resources/modelarts_dataset.md

 The `data_source` block supports:

-* `data_type` - (Required, Int, ForceNew) Specifies the type of data source.
+* `data_type` - (Optional, Int, ForceNew) Specifies the type of data source.
 The options are as follows:
   + **0**: OBS.
   + **1**: GaussDB(DWS).
   + **2**: DLI.